 Actually, sometimes there is.
 But if you follow these tips, crate training your pup can go smoothly.

-If you’re gearing up to bring home a new dog, chances are “buy a crate” is on your to-do list (right in between “choose a pet food” and “secure an Instagram handle with my dog’s name”).
-A lot of trainers and veterinarians recommend crates for potty training dogs for a variety of reasons.
-To get the inside track on why you should consider crate training — and how to do it — we checked in with board-certified veterinary behaviorist Dr. Valli Parthasarathy from Synergy Behavior Solutions.
+If you’re gearing up to bring home a new dog, chances are “buy a crateopens in a new tab” is on your to-do list (right in between “choose a pet foodopens in a new tab” and “secure an Instagram handle with my dog’s nameopens in a new tab”).
+You’re probably wondering whether you should crate train your dog, too.
+A lot of trainers and veterinarians recommend crates for potty trainingopens in a new tab dogs for a variety of reasons.
+To get the inside scoop on why you should consider crate training — and how to do it — we checked in with board-certified veterinary behaviorist Dr. Valli Parthasarathy from Synergy Behavior Solutionsopens in a new tab.

 Crate training, like using pens and baby gates, is a form of confinement training.
 The ability to keep your dog confined to a small area can come in handy throughout their life.
 With puppies, crate training can help with housebreaking and managing access to objects they are tempted to chewopens in a new tab (which is most things).
 But a crate’s usefulness extends beyond those early puppy years.

-“Crate training can be important if your dog is recovering from injury or illness and needs to be kept calm and relatively inactive,” says Dr. Valli.
+“Crate training can be important if your dog is recovering from injury or illness and needs to be kept calm and relatively inactive,” Dr. Valli Parthasarathy says.
 “Being comfortable in a crate can also help reduce anxiety when your dog is at the veterinary clinic awaiting treatment.”
-Also, if you have your heart set on your pup becoming your favorite travel buddy, they’ll need to be acclimated to a crate for plane rides and hotel stays.
-There are even crash-tested crates and carriers that keep dogs safe on road trips.
-Confinement training aside, dogs like to have a safe, quiet place to retreat to when they feel overwhelmed and need time to themselves.
+Also, if you have your heart set on your pup becoming your favorite travel buddy, they’ll need to be acclimated to a crate for plane ridesopens in a new tab and hotel stays.
+There are even crash-tested cratesopens in a new tab and carriersopens in a new tab that keep dogs safe on road tripsopens in a new tab.
+Crate training aside, dogs like to have a safe, quiet place to retreat to when they feel overwhelmed and need time to themselves.
 Relatable?
 So very.

 Put a soft blanket or towel in the crate, and keep it in an area where you spend a lot of time (you can eventually relocate the crate once they feel comfortable).